jbccc/audio_style_transfer/README.md

 # Audio Style Transfer

-This project offer a new way to do Audio Style Transfer.
-Indeed, many other project would do their method without rigorously assessing their results, like in every other branch in deep learning.

-Although our method did not work in the end (especially because of the dataset), we believe that it will inspire others to do better.
+This is another AST repo, although I tried to come up with some clean/organized code.
+I hope you'll find what you came looking for here :)

-Last but not least, do not hesitate to reach out, it would be a pleasure to discuss style transfer.
+Also, do not hesitate to reach out, it would be a pleasure to discuss style transfer.

 ## Code

-The code is written in python 3.9.
+The code is written using python 3.9.
 The repositories was initialized using poetry.
+I also added a requirements.txt for those who prefer using pip/conda.

-You can easily import the package `proj_sdsc` and use the function that composes it.
-I know there is imperfection but I will try to refactor everything as soon as possible.
+You can easily import the package `proj_sdsc` and use the methods there.

 ## Dataset

-The data is currently on a server.
-Instructions to download it will follow.
+The data was to heavy to be transposed here.
+I won't create alternative data to come up with the lack.

 ## Other
 Report as well as LaTeX source are in the [/report](report/) folder.